+Likewise, the finality principle is established in Article 2.3.5 of CRCC 's Rulebook.
 Key Consideration 1: An FMI's rules and procedures should clearly define the point at which settlement is final.
 Description Point of settlement finality Q.8.1.1.
 At what point is the settlement of a payment, transfer instruction or other obligation final, meaning irrevocable and unconditional?
 Is the point of settlement finality defined and documented?
 How and to whom is this information disclosed?
 The finality principle applies to transactions accepted by CRCC in its role as counterparty from the moment of acceptance, which extends to all acts necessary for the fulfilment of the same.
-The foregoing means that, as of the interposition of the CRCC as counterparty through the novation mechanism, the transactions will be final, irrevocable compulsory and enforceable against third parties, as well as the novation itself, the transactions arising from the novation, clearing as a mechanism for extinguishing obligations (netting) and clearing and settlement.
+The foregoing means that, as of the interposition of the CRCC as counterparty through the novation mechanism, the transactions will be final, irrevocable, compulsory and enforceable against third parties, as well as the novation itself, the transactions arising from the novation, clearing as a mechanism for extinguishing obligations (netting) and clearing and settlement.
 In addition, the finality principle also applies to the transfer orders resulting from accepted transactions.
 The transfer orders that make up a transaction are fulfilled through the settlement, which involves the delivery of the securities and money, as appropriate, and these transfers are also final, once the book entries have been made.
-The moment when the settlement is considered final is legally enshrined in Article 10 of the Colombian Securities Law and in Article 2.13.1.1.1.1 of Decree 2555 of 2010.
+The moment when the settlement is considered final is legally enshrined in Article 10 of the Colombian Securities Law and in Article 2.13.1.1.11. of Decree 2555 of 2010.
 CRCC informs its Members through its system, that the transaction submitted for clearing and settlement has been accepted.
 Also, once the transaction has been settled, Members are informed through the CRCC system.
-This procedure is documented in Article 2.4.16. of the Rulebook which provides that CRCC shall inform its Members through accessible electronic means and/or through certain trading systems, of the following information: Accepted Transactions recorded in the Registration Accounts of each Member's Own Accounts, in the Accounts of Identified Third Parties and in the Accounts of Unidentified Third Parties.
-Daily Settlement Amount of Accepted Transactions recorded in each account.
+This procedure is documented in Article 2.4.16. of the Rulebook which provides that CRCC shall inform its Members through accessible electronic means and/or through certain trading systems, of the following information: Accepted Transactions recorded in the Registration Accounts of each Member's Own Accounts, in the Accounts of Identified Third Parties, in the Omnibus Third Party Accounts Segregated by Clearing House and in the Omnibus Third Party Accounts Segregated by Member.
 Accrued and outstanding Maturity Settlement Amounts.
 Daily posted Collateral and daily Margin required in relation to the Open Position of each Account.
-The fair exchange price of the Accepted Operations, when applicable, according to the Type of Settlement, unde the provisions of Chapter XVIII - Derivative Financial Instruments and Structured Products of the Basic Accounting and Financial Circular Letter (External Circular Letter 100 of 1995) of the SFC or the rules that modify, add o replace it.
+The fair exchange price of the Accepted Operations, when applicable, according to the Type of Settlement, under the provisions of Chapter XVIII - Derivative Financial Instruments and Structured Products of the Basic Accounting and Financial Circular Letter (External Circular Letter 100 of 1995) of the SFC or the rules that modify, add or Replace it.
 Q.8.1.2.
-How does the FMI's legal framework and rules, including the applicable insolvency law(s), acknowledge the discharge of a payment, transfer instruction or other obligation between the FMI and its participants, o between participants?
+How does the FMI's legal framework and rules, including the applicable insolvency law(s), acknowledge the discharge of a payment, transfer instruction or other obligation between the FMI and its participants, or between participants?